crittermike/personal-blog/src/pages/ramblings/grav-cms-for-drupal-developers.md

 Paragraphs in Drupal = Modular Pages in Grav (kind of)
 ------------------------------------------------------

-If you aren't familiar, Paragraphs is a very popular Drupal module that lets you build content in arbitrary ""slices"", each of which can contain arbitrary fields.
+If you aren't familiar, Paragraphs is a very popular Drupal module that lets you build content in arbitrary "slices", each of which can contain arbitrary fields.

 Grav has the concept of Modular Pages, which is pretty similar.
-Basically, a Modular Page is just a collection of other pages, but those ""other pages"" aren't reachable on their own, and they're special types that are made specifically for being placed into Modular Pages.
+Basically, a Modular Page is just a collection of other pages, but those "other pages" aren't reachable on their own, and they're special types that are made specifically for being placed into Modular Pages.

 For example, a Modular Page being used as the homepage may be comprised of a Slideshow page, then a Feature List page, then an Image With Caption page, etc., and none of those sub-pages are actual pages that are reachable on their own.
-So even though they're called ""pages"", it's basically the same idea as Paragraphs.
+So even though they're called "pages", it's basically the same idea as Paragraphs.

 The UI for this is different since each of those sub-pages are editable on separate forms instead of all of them being in the same form like how Paragraphs does it, but you can accomplish most of the same things this way.